CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/edit_yaml.PNG" alt="Select yaml file" width="400px"/>

-Scroll down to line 93 and replace YOUR_ACR with the name you gave your Container Registry earlier.
+Scroll down to line 93 and replace "__ACR__" with the name you gave your Container Registry earlier (eg. myacr2001.azurecr.io).
 Once you have made the change, hit the commit button, then Commit again in the menu that pops up to save your change.

 2. appsettings.json

 Navigate to appsettings.json in /src/MyHealth.Web/ and select the appsettings.json file.
 Edit line 9 to reflect the name of your own SQL Server you created earlier.

 <img src="screenshots/edit_appsettings.PNG" alt="Edit appsettings" width="400px"/>

+You may also need to change the SQL DB user name and password in the same connection string.

 Commit your changes and proceed to the next step.